alukosdev/ccsp/guidance/aicpa-cica-gapp.md

 program that addresses privacy risks and obligations, and business opportunities.

 !!!
-GAPP met the criteria necessary for the SOC 2 Privacy Principle component of the Trust Services Principles (TSPs).
+GAPP is recognized as meeting the SOC 2 Privacy Principle of the Trust Services Principles (TSP).
 !!!

 !!!warning
-The TSPs are now referred to as the Trust Services Criteria (TSC).
+TSP are now referred to as Trust Services Criteria (TSC).
 !!!

 ## Privacy Principles